27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Madrid

 Over to Madrid.
-The capital of Spain is also an AMAZING place to visit, do not skip it.
-Great food, fun nightlife, world famous museums and wonderful hostels to enjoy.
-Here is the list of the best hostels in Madrid:
+The capital is an AMAZING place to visit — don’t skip it.
+Great food, fun nightlife, world-famous museums and wonderful hostels.
+Here’s the list of the best hostels in Madrid:

 1. The Hat Hostel